Explore 1.5M+ audiobooks & ebooks free for days

 I’m sorry to disappoint you, but we will never be good friends.
 I don’t need her superiority to ruin my party.

 Her Father, who rarely intervened when his wife and daughter disagreed, said, Rose, it is kind of you to suggest inviting Desiree, but I agree with Harper.
 The girl is a huge snob, and she would ruin Harper’s party.
-It’s not as if the girls are friends, and she would be upset at missing out.
+Despite your wish, the girls are not friends, and Desiree wouldn’t be upset at not being invited.
 If you must have your family celebrate Harper’s birthday, choose another day.

 I guess that would be best.
 But it makes me sad that the girls can’t be friends.